Seeed-Studio/MakerCamp/2024-01-MIT/Cedric/README.md

 Before my PhD, I was an embedded systems engineer for a decade, designing various interactive systems and wearables.
 I’ve been going to Shenzhen (SZ) at least once a year for 10 years to make these systems affordable, mostly with friends from [Noisebridge](https://www.noisebridge.net/wiki/HTTC2019) (San Francisco Hackerspace), thanks to Mitch Altman who used to lead yearly trips.
 We would visit hackerspaces, fablabs, universities, factories, and attend conferences.
 One of the specificities of Shenzhen is its electronic market (HuaQiangBei or HQB), and the Noisebridge trips were an amazing introduction for all of us, but the now famous youtuber [Scottie Allen](https://www.youtube.com/@StrangeParts) took it to the next step: He showed the world the power of this magic ecosystem by documenting how he made his own iPhone from “black market” parts (among other adventures).
 Meanwhile, MIT was also sending students every year to SZ for 10 years.
-These trips sometimes overlapped a few times, with people such as [Bunnie Huang](https://www.media.mit.edu/events/mltalks-bunnie-huang/) who started the MIT version, or [Nadya Peek](https://www.hcde.washington.edu/peek), who joined both tours (see picture below).
+These trips overlapped a few times, with people such as [Bunnie Huang](https://www.media.mit.edu/events/mltalks-bunnie-huang/) who started the MIT version, or [Nadya Peek](https://www.hcde.washington.edu/peek), who joined both tours (see picture below).

 <img src='media/0_intro/2_Innovate_with_China.png'> <br>
 _A visit to Seeed’s factory in 2014, with its CEO [Eric Pan](https://www.chaihuo.org/maker/maker?id=58597) (2nd from left), Noisebridge co-founder Mitch Altman (1st from left), Nadya Peek visiting from MIT (1st from right), and [myself](https://honnet.eu) with the hat._